 The PLIA is a non-profit organization completely run by volunteers.
 We are constantly seeking volunteers to help support our cause.

-Volunteer opportunities exist in all aspects of the organization from Water Testing, Lake Hosts, Weed Watchers, Membership, Communications, Roadside Cleanup, Island Cleanup, Annual Meeting Organization, Lake Stewardship, Loon Census, and Leadership.
+Volunteer opportunities exist in all aspects of the organization from Water Testing, Lake Hosts, Weed Watchers, Milfoil Search and Extract Team, Membership, Communications, Roadside Cleanup, Island Cleanup, Annual Meeting Organization, Lake Stewardship, Fund Raising, Community Service, Training, and Leadership.
 You can read more about these programs and initiatives elsewhere on this website.

 We hope you will consider becoming a member and volunteering—the more people who help, the easier it is for all of us, and the more we can get done.
 And the healthier Pawtuckaway Lake will be!

 Please send an email to: Info@PawtuckawayLake.com with your contact information along with how you would like to help.
 You can also contact any Board Member or Committee Chair with your interest in donating your time or becoming a member.